genepi/cloudgene-website/index.md

 title: Cloudgene
 ---

-Cloudgene is a platform for Hadoop.
-By connecting Hadoop applications to Cloudgene, a powerful web application is created within minutes.
+Cloudgene is a platform for Hadoop with the overall goal to build Software As A Service (SaaS) approaches for currently available and future Hadoop programs.
+By connecting Hadoop applications to Cloudgene, a powerful web application can be created within minutes.
 Cloudgene supports the complete workflow including data transfer, program execution and data export.
-Feedback is provided at any point to users.
-The overall goal of Cloudgene is to build Software As A Service (SaaS) approaches for currently available and future Hadoop programs.

 <a class="btn btn-info" href="/cloudgene-website/getting-started">Getting started</a>